tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP-01-Welcome-Class.md

 ### Overview

-In today's class students will create conversational interfaces using Amazon Lex, they also will be introduced to Amazon Lambda as a tool to enhance the interaction between a conversational bot and the user.
-Students will apply these new skills to create a robo advisor by the end of the class.
+In Today's class, students will be introduced to conversational user interfaces (CUIs) also they will learn how CUIs are disrupting on finance and banking.
+Students will create a robo advisor by the end of the class using Amazon Lex, Amazon Lambda and Slack.

 ### Class Objectives

 By the end of the unit, students will be able to:

-* Describe the applications of conversational interfaces on FinTech.
+* Describe the applications of conversational interfaces on finance and banking.

 * Recognize how machine learning contributes to create conversational interfaces.

 * Create conversational interfaces using Amazon Lex.

-* Apply their Python skills to add new features to an Amazon Lex bot.
+* Apply their Python skills to add new features to an Amazon Lex bot using Amazon Lambda.

 * Deploy a robo advisor application on Slack.